 Best on the Blue Line

-Along with winning the league’s MVP, Orr led all defenceman in scoring with a record-setting campaign.
-While Paul Coffey came close on multiple occasion to breaking Orr’s 139 points (37g-102a) in a single season, nobody else even eclipsed the 110-point mark.
+Along with winning the league’s MVP, Orr led all defencemen in scoring with a record-setting campaign.
+While Paul Coffey came close on multiple occasions to breaking Orr’s 139 points (37g-102a) in a single season, nobody else even eclipsed the 110-point mark.
 And there’s certainly no way – in today’s NHL – we will see a defenceman surpass Orr’s record.

 Dark Mark in Capitals’ History